 - Acute Back Pain vs. Chronic Back Pain Video

-Neuropathic pain has only been investigated relatively recently.
-In most types of neuropathic pain, all signs of the original injury are usually gone and the pain that one feels is unrelated to an observable injury or condition.
-With this type of pain, certain nerves continue to send pain messages to the brain even though there is no ongoing tissue damage.
+In a third type of chronic pain, neuropathic pain, no signs of the original injury remain and the pain is unrelated to an observable injury or condition.
+Certain nerves continue to send pain messages to the brain even though there is no ongoing tissue damage.